electronfriends/wemp/README.md

 ## FAQs

-### Couldn't download service: invalid signature?

-If you get this error during the first installation, there is now a newer version of this service and the old version can no longer be downloaded.

-Please create a new [issue](https://github.com/electronfriends/wemp/issues/new) so that we can take care of updating the version as soon as possible.

 ### How can I have Wemp start automatically at startup?

 Press the Windows key and R, type `shell:startup` and press Enter.
 This will open the Explorer, where you'll need to create a shortcut of Wemp.